Israel's bombing of Gaza goes 'beyond self-defence', Sisi tells Blinken

 Mr El Sisi said the region was going through an "unprecedented" crisis.

-"What happened nine days ago was, needless to say, difficult and we, again needless to say, condemn it," the Egyptian leader said.
+"What happened nine days ago was, needless to say, difficult and we, again needless to say, condemn it," the Egyptian leader said, offering his country's first public condemnation of the killing of civilians in the October 7 attack.

-"But we must also realise that the existence of a state of hatred and anger that has accumulated over 40 years because there was no prospect for a solution of the Palestinian question that will give Palestinians hope.
+"But we must also acknowledge the existence of a state of hatred and anger that has accumulated over 40 years because there was no prospect for a solution of the Palestinian question that will give Palestinians hope.

-“We are making an effort to contain the situation and prevent other parties to enter the conflict.
+“We are making an effort to contain the situation and prevent other parties from entering the conflict.

 "The crisis the region is going through now is unprecedented and we must work with resolve and strength to contain it and limit its ramifications.